mishakessler/ga-sei-project1/README.md

 ### Stretch Goals

-Utilizing the Youtube, Instagram, and Inspirational Quotes APIs to intersperse unique and original content into the curated feeds.
-Including advanced alt tags and descriptions for accessibility readers.
+Utilizing the Youtube, Instagram, or Inspirational Quotes APIs to intersperse unique and original content into the curated feeds.

 ---
 ## Methods